betaglot/plantabeta/docs/reference/Via/ViaMetron/ViaKuboi.md

 SmallHold

 - NoSurfaceLeft
-- SmallFootViaSurface
+- SmallFootContact
     - FootSwap, FootStab

-ViaSurface.Risk(++)
+Contact.Risk(++)

-- Decrease ViaSurface CoefficientOfFriction
+- Decrease Contact CoefficientOfFriction
 - SmoothTexture increases Risk since there is less Friction, therefore there is a great chance of FootSlip.

 ### OffVia